-(Laughs) Yes, they both had had difficulties with their hair and struggled with what they could do with it, which was where the hats came in, but look at the difference in the effect of the image once the hair was introduced.
-Mel looks unbelievable on the 'F.L.M.' album cover, she looks fantastic and a lot of that is all that hair framing her face.
-Brian's shoots were always a bit of a journey.
-It wasn't just 'let's do something' and 'oh, that's it, we've got it'!
-With Brian it was a super serious business and we were always searching and finding.
+(Laughs) Yes, they had both had difficulties with their hair and had struggled with what they could do with it, which was where the hats came in... but look at the difference in the effect of the image once the hair was introduced.
+I remember, Mel used to laugh about her own hair because there just wasn't a lot there, just this sticky out mop, but she looks unbelievable on the 'F.L.M.' album cover.
+She looks fantastic, and a lot of that is all that hair framing her face.
+As far as deciding on a 'look', Brian's shoots were always a bit of a journey.
+It wasn't just, 'let's do something' and 'oh, that's it, we've got it'!
+With Brian, it was a super-serious business and we were always searching and finding.

 How did you find working with the extensions?

 Oh my God, it was fantastic!
 I was so excited as, at that time, hair was a medium for me to create shapes.
 So to suddenly have all this hair to bundle around was just wonderful.
 The world was suddenly my oyster (laughs) and my happiness was their happiness; they also really liked them.
 There was the, 'oh my God, we are in there forever' [having the extensions fitted)], but it was big happiness all round.

 Did the hair extensions need to be replaced regularly?